 - Scalp psoriasis the scalp is one of the most common sites to be affected by psoriasis, and sometimes is the only area of involvement.
 Scalp psoriasis may appear as red, raised, scaly plaques which can extend to, or just beyond the hairline and commonly occurs behind the ears. - Nails psoriasis can affect the nails of both the hands and feet.
 Changes may include: thickening, loosening, changes in colour and the appearance of pits (small dents/ice pick like depressions on the surface of the nails).
 Nail changes are often associated with psoriatic arthritis. - Flexural psoriasis can occur in skin folds (flexures), such as under the breasts, in the armpits or the groin.
 The plaques are usually red, smooth and shiny.
 There is very little or no scale, due to the presence of sweat, which moistens the keratin (dead skin cells) and prevents scaling.
-Painful superficial skin cracks or tears (fissures) sometimes occur in skin creases. - Genital psoriasis can be difficult and frustrating to treat.
-However, it generally responds well to treatment.
-Due to the sensitivity of genital skin, treatment requires special consideration, therefore follow your recommended treatment regimen as prescribed by your doctor.
+Painful superficial skin cracks or tears (fissures) sometimes occur in skin creases.
+Genital psoriasis often falls under the heading of flexural psoriasis, and can affect the male and female genitalia.

 - Palmo-plantar pustulosis this is a form of psoriasis that is confined to the palms of the hands and/or the soles of the feet.
-The palms and soles become red and scaly, with white/yellow sterile pustules (blisters of non-infectious pus).
+The palms and soles become red and scaly, with white/yellow sterile pustules (blisters of noninfectious pus).
 It is not an infection and is not contagious.
-Reddishbrown patches are present as the pustules resolve.
+Reddish-brown patches are present as the pustules resolve.
 Psoriasis affecting the palms and soles can severely limit everyday activities, for example, walking can become difficult.
 This can be a very painful and debilitating form of psoriasis. - Acrodermatitis Continua of Hallopeau this is a rare form of pustular psoriasis that can affect the fingers, toes and nails.
 This can also be a very painful and debilitating form of psoriasis.